The 4th International Workshop on Smart City Clouds: Technologies, Systems and Applications (SCCTSA 2017)

 - Jens Dambruch - Fraunhofer Institute for Computer Graphics Research IGD, Darmstadt, Germany

 - Jiangfeng Zhan - Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China

-- Kamran Munir – UWE Bristol, UK
+- Kamran Munir – University of the West of England, Bristol, UK

 - Martin Koehler – University of Manchester, UK